 There’s something ultra comforting about having a pot of savory goodness simmering on the stove all afternoon.
 So even before I got to dive into a bowl of these slow simmered black eyed peas this afternoon I was feeling extra cozy, despite the grey drizzle outside my window.
 These peas are an all day event, so make a big pot of them on the weekend as you take care of your chores, lounge in your PJs, or just hang out with your loved ones, and you’ll not only be making yummy food for the week, but cozy memories of “home” on cold winter days.

-You can serve these slow simmered black eyed peas almost like a thick soup with a piece of crusty bread for dipping, or with some cooked rice scooped into the same bowl to soak up all the delicious liquid.
+You can serve these slow simmered black eyed peas and greens almost like a thick soup with a piece of crusty bread for dipping, or with some cooked rice scooped into the same bowl to soak up all the delicious liquid.
 Or, keep it simple and just crumble some salting crackers into your bowl.
 This is easy food.
 No rules.

 Slow Simmered Black Eye Peas and Greens